Jericho: Pre-Pottery Neolithic, 9500–6500 BCE

-The Pre-Pottery Neolithic at Jericho is divided in Pre-Pottery Neolithic A and Pre-Pottery Neolithic B.
+The Pre-Pottery Neolithic eras at Jericho are divided into PPNA and PPNB.

 Pre-Pottery Neolithic A (PPNA)

 The first permanent settlement on the site of Jericho developed near the Ein es-Sultan spring between 9,500 and 9000 BCE.
-As the world warmed up, a new culture based on agriculture and sedentary dwelling emerged, which archaeologists have termed "Pre-Pottery Neolithic A" (abbreviated as PPNA).
+As the world warmed up, a new culture based on agriculture and sedentary dwelling emerged, which archaeologists have termed PPNA.
 Its cultures lacked pottery, but featured the following: